Plastic Odyssey and Crédit Agricole: stopping plastic pollution at source

 Preparing to set sail

-In dock for a few more weeks while recycling units are installed to convert plastic waste into fuel, the Plastic Odyssey ship will set sail next September.
+In dock for a few more weeks while renovation work is done and recycling units are installed to convert plastic waste into fuel, the Plastic Odyssey ship will set sail next January.
+The expedition will navigate in the Mediterranean between January and June 2021, with ports of call in Lebanon, Egypt, Tunisia, Algeria and Morroco.
 The Crédit Agricole Group is a founding partner and one of the driving forces behind the expedition.
-Deeply committed to the environmental and entrepreneurial project, Philippe Brassac and Raphaël Appert, together with three other senior managers*, paid a visit to the ship at Boulogne-sur-Mer on 17 February last.
+Deeply committed to the environmental and entrepreneurial project, Philippe Brassac and Raphaël Appert, together with three other senior managers*, paid a visit to the ship at Boulogne-sur-Mer at the beginning of the year.

 * Jean-François Abadie, CEO of CACEIS; Jean-Bernard Mas, Senior Country Officer, Crédit Agricole Poland and CEO of Crédit Agricole Bank Polska; and Serge Gaona, Deputy CEO of the Alpes Provence Regional Bank.